MugureNjunge/Quote-it-App/README.md

 # QuoteitApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project was created by Mugure Njunge and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+## Description
+This is webpage created using Angular that allows a user to add a quote, their name and the said quote' author.They can upvote or downvote quotes.
+The user can also delete said quotes and see the number of votes they have per quote.

 ## Development server